-i.e.\ the parabola bisects the vertical line joining a point and its image.
-Here is the result expression this transformation through the usual inversion in parabolas: \begin{Proposition} The inversion of second kind~\eqref{eq:invers-sec-kind} is a composition of three inversions: in parabolas \(u^2- 2lu -4mv-m/k=0\), \(u^2- 2lu-m/k=0\), and the real line. \end{Proposition} \begin{proof} See symbolic calculation in~\cite[\S~3.3.6]{Kisil05b}. \end{proof} \begin{Remark} Yaglom in~\cite[\S~10]{Yaglom79} considers the usual inversion (``of the f\/irst kind'') only in degenerated parabolas (``parabolic circles'') of the form \(u^2-2lu+m=0\).
-However the inversion of the second kind requires for its decomposition like in Proposition~\ref{pr:inv-2nd-kind-decomp} at least one inversion in a proper parabolic cycle \(u^2-2lu-2nv+m=0\).
+i.e. the parabola bisects the vertical line joining a point and its image.
+Here is the result expression this transformation through the usual inversion in parabolas: \begin{proposition} The inversion of second kind~\eqref{eq:invers-sec-kind} is a composition of three inversions: in parabolas \(u^2- 2lu -4mv-m/k=0\), \(u^2- 2lu-m/k=0\), and the real line. \end{proposition} \begin{proof} See symbolic calculation in~\cite{Kisil05b}*{\S~\ref{G-sec:invers-second-kind}}. \end{proof} \begin{remark} Yaglom in~\cite{Yaglom79}*{\S~10} considers the usual inversion (``of the first kind'') only in degenerated parabolas (``parabolic circles'') of the form \(u^2-2lu+m=0\).
+However the inversion of the second kind requires for its decomposition like in Prop.~\ref{pr:inv-2nd-kind-decomp} at least one inversion in a proper parabolic cycle \(u^2-2lu-2nv+m=0\).
 Thus such inversions are indeed of \emph{another kind} within Yaglom's framework~\cite{Yaglom79}, but are not in our.

-Another important dif\/ference between inversions from~\cite{Yaglom79} and our wider set of transformations~\eqref{eq:cycle-frac-linear} is what ``special'' (vertical) lines does not form an invariant set, as can be seen from Fig.~\ref{fig:inversions}(c), and thus they are not ``special'' lines anymore. \end{Remark}
+Another important difference between inversions from~\cite{Yaglom79} and our wider set of transformations~\eqref{eq:cycle-frac-linear} is what ``special'' (vertical) lines does not form an invariant set, as can be seen from Fig.~\ref{fig:inversions}(c), and thus they are not ``special'' lines anymore. \end{remark}

-\subsection{Focal orthogonality}
+\subsection{Focal Orthogonality}

 It is natural to consider invariants of higher orders which are generated by~\eqref{eq:general-relation}.
-Such invariants shall have at least one of the following properties \begin{itemize}\itemsep=0pt \item contains a non-linear power of the same cycle; \item accommodate more than two cycles. \end{itemize} The consideration of higher order invariants is similar to a transition from Riemannian geometry to Finsler one~\cite{Chern96a,Garasko09a,Pavlov06a}.
+Such invariants shall have at least one of the following properties \begin{itemize} \item contains a non-linear power of the same cycle; \item accommodate more than two cycles. \end{itemize} The consideration of higher order invariants is similar to a transition from Riemannian geometry to Finsler one~\cites{Chern96a,Garasko09a,Pavlov06a}.

-It is interesting that higher order invariants \begin{enumerate}\itemsep=0pt \item can be built on top of the already def\/ined ones; \item can produce lower order invariants. \end{enumerate} For each of the two above transitions we consider an example.
+It is interesting that higher order invariants \begin{enumerate} \item can be built on top of the already defined ones; \item can produce lower order invariants. \end{enumerate} For each of the two above transitions we consider an example.
 We already know that a similarity of a cycle with another cycle is a new cycle~\eqref{eq:cycle-conjugation}.
 The inner product of later with a third given cycle form a joint invariant of those three cycles: